Israeli gov’t in turmoil amid internal revolt against bill promising daycare for Haredi draft evaders

 Coalition loses majority as numerous lawmakers publicly reject proposed bill

-The Israeli government is in turmoil once again, as numerous coalition lawmakers have come out against a bill proposing to afford daycare subsidies for children of ultra-orthodox men, even if they dodged the military draft.
+The Israeli government is in turmoil once again, as numerous coalition lawmakers have spoken out against a bill proposing to afford daycare subsidies for children of ultra-Orthodox men – even those who dodge the military draft.

-The coalition has now lost its prospective majority, after three Knesset Members from the Religious Zionism Party, Ofir Sofer, Ohad Tal and Moshe Solomon, announced they would not vote for the so-called Daycare Law on Tuesday.
+The coalition has now lost its prospective majority, after three Members of Knesset (MKs) from the Religious Zionism Party, Ofir Sofer, Ohad Tal and Moshe Solomon, announced they would not vote for the so-called Daycare Law on Tuesday.

-On Monday, senior Likud MK Yuli Edelstein, who chairs the powerful Foreign Affairs and Defense Committee, announced he would not vote for the bill.
-In addition, Edelstein’s party colleague Dan Illouz, and Gideon Sa’ar’s New Hope party said they would also vote against.
+On Monday, senior Likud party MK Yuli Edelstein, who chairs the influential Foreign Affairs and Defense Committee, announced he would not vote for the bill.
+In addition, Edelstein’s party colleague Dan Illouz, and Gideon Sa’ar’s New Hope party said they would also vote against it.

 “I will not lend my hand to the Daycare Law, nor to any law that attempts to circumvent our ceaseless efforts to expand the conscription base in the State of Israel,” Edelstein said.